leewei05/sys-interview/cpp/README.md

 In the [Example](https://godbolt.org/z/6jM1q68Tv), the value of `result` is hard-coded in the instruction.

+> A **const member function** is a member function that promises not to modify the object's member data.
+It is declared by placing the `const` keyword after the function's parameter list.
+A key rule is that you can only call const member functions on a const object.

 ### Atomic

 `std::atomic` provides a type-safe way to use these operations.
 Atomic operations or variables are guaranteed to be completed without being interrupted by another thread.